 MVPI has made available to the community a beautiful multipurpose room, including kitchen, sound system, AV equipment and other amenities.
 All revenue from the room rental goes to supplement Family Services funding for the residents.
 For more information call 206-323-7130, or download and complete the application and mail to: Brenda Franks, Monica’s Village Place I, 140 23rd Ave.
 S, Seattle, WA 98144 or fax at (206) 328-2143.

 Monica's Village Place I is pleased to announce it was presented an "Excellence in Construction" award by the Associated Builders & Contractors Association of Western Washington.
 Click here to read the citation of excellence given to RAFN, our General Contractor.

 To view photo journals of Monica’s Village Place I construction, click below.

-Our Monica Village apartments are named for Saint Monica, an African laywoman.
+Our Monica Village Place I is named for Saint Monica, an African laywoman.
 For more information on St. Monica, click here.

 Click here to download the Imani Village flyer.

 For more information, call 206-737-9240 or complete the pre-application and e-mail to Jimmy Horne or fax it to 206-737-9247.

 Black Community Impact Alliance (BCIA)

 The Black Community Impact Alliance is a group of cooperating organizations serving the Black Community in Western Washington.
 The BCIA focuses on all elements impacting the health and well-being of Black families and the Black Communities in Washington State and pools together diverse networks to raise awareness and create a strong voice for action.
 The BCIA advocates for resources and direct investment in Black business for the purpose of creating jobs and economic growth.
 Visit their website here.